frigidev/frigid-data-lib/README.md

 The linked list can sum all the values of its nodes using this method.

-2.3 SortImplementation Class

-This class implements the sorting algorithm, where I used a bubble sort adapted for a linked list.
-The Sort interface is implemented, and the method is overridden.
+2.2.11 linearSearch() Method

+It is the method that implements the linear search algorithm on the linked list.
+This search method, is able to make a linear search through all the nodes of the linked list, searching for the element that he receives.

-2.3.1 sort() Method
+2.2.12 sort() Method

-This method is capable of sorting all the nodes in the list based on their values in ascending order.
-This sorting is done using a bubble sort method, which has a time complexity of O(n^2) in the worst case.
+The sort() method is able to sort all the nodes of the list based on his values, in asc order.
+To that, this sorting is made through a bubbleSort method, which has time complexity of O(n^2) in the worst case.

-2.4 LinearSearch Class

-This class implements the linear search algorithm in the linked list.
-The Search interface is implemented, and the method is overridden.

-2.4.1 search() Method

-The linear search, through its search method, is capable of performing a linear search on all nodes of a linked list it receives.

 3. ExceptionHandler

 An ExceptionHandler class was used to handle exceptions that may occur in the application.
 A class for custom exception handling was used, to treat some exceptions that can occur in the application.
 There are two exceptions in specific: EmptyList() e SizeException(), when the list is empty e when try to travese a node that pass the list limit/size.
 Some exceptions are throwed in these ocasions, in the LinkedList class, which are treated by this ExceptionHandler class.

-3.1 sizeExceptionMessage() Method

-This static method, from the ExceptionHandler class, returns an error code -1 in the case of an attempt to retrieve a node from a non-existent position in the list.

-3.2 emptyList() Method

-This static method, from the ExceptionHandler class, returns an error code -2 in the case of an empty list.

 4. Main